KasRoid/Introduction-to-Computer-Networks/15.IP-Addressing-Version-6/README.md

   - Sends to multi-cast group members.
 - Anycast (One-to-One-of-Many) Communication
   - Identifies multiple interfaces, but a packet of data is delivered to the nearest network interfaces (used in routing)

+---

+## Types of IPv6 Addresses

+### IPv6 Unicast (One-to-One) Addresses

+- Global Addresses
+  - Similar to Public IPv4 Addresses
+  - Globally Routable over the Internet
+  - 2000 Prefix
+- Unique Local Addresses
+  - Similar to Private IPv4 Addresses
+  - Internally routable, but not routable over the Internet
+  - FC00 or FD00 Prefix
+- Link-Local Addresses
+  - IPv6 Equivalent to IPv4 APIPA Addresses
+  - Can be assigned automatically or statically.
+  - Not routable internally or over the Internet
+  - FE80 Prefix